DiamondLightSource/cothread/docs/developer/how-to/make-release.rst

 - Click ``Generate release notes``, review and edit these notes
 - Choose a title and click ``Publish Release``

-Note that tagging and pushing to the main branch has the same effect except that you will not get the option to edit the release notes.
+Note that tagging and pushing to the master branch has the same effect except that you will not get the option to edit the release notes.

 .. _release: https://github.com/DiamondLightSource/cothread/releases